chrisgrieser/shimmering-obsidian/documentation/Utility Features.md

 - Caveat #1: Opening the new pane as [linked pane](https://help.obsidian.md/Panes/Linked+pane) is not possible right now, [as Obsidian does not expose that function via command palette](https://forum.obsidian.md/t/open-a-note-in-a-new-pane-using-the-command-palette-or-a-keyboard-shortcut/23303).
 - Caveat #2: When you have more than one pane open, a pane that is *not* the leftmost is active, and the active pane has a different view mode than the leftmost pane, then `odual` will open in the wrong view mode.
 (Obsidian unfortunately does not expose enough information about the workspace state to ensure correct behavior for this case.)

-## Access Obsidian Settings
-**`osetting`: Open the Obsidian [settings].**
-- Also works when Obsidian is not running (like most commands of this workflow do).

 ## Open Various Folders
 - `o.obsidian`: The hidden `.obsidian` folder located in your vault root will be opened in Finder.
 - `o.trash`: Open the hidden [`.trash` folder](https://help.obsidian.md/Advanced+topics/Deleting+files) located in your vault root will be opened in Finder.
 (Note that you have to select `Move to Obsidian trash` in the Obsidian settings under the `Files & Links` tab before deleted files can be found here.)
 - 🆕 `oapplicationsupport`: Open Obsidian's Application Support folder.
-- `oplugin`: The plugin folder in the hidden `.obsidian` folder will be opened in Finder.
+- `oplugin`: The plugin folder in `.obsidian` folder will be opened in Finder.

 ## ✴️ Change and Access your Vault
 **`ovault`: Open the Obsidian [settings].**
 - Conveniently switch the vault used by _this workflow_.
 (This Alfred workflow can only work on one vault at the same time.)
 - ⚠️ Note that the [required plugins](Installation.md#Hard-Requirements) will have to be installed in **each vault** you want to control via Alfred.
-- You can also choose to open a new vault or open your current vault's root in your Terminal or Finder. ([The Terminal app defined in the Alfred settings](https://www.alfredapp.com/help/features/terminal/) will be used.)
+- You can also choose to open a new vault or open your current vault's root in your Terminal or Finder.[^2]
 - 💡 You can also use the command `ohelpvault` to open the Help Vault (once you have opened it at least once.)

 ## 🆕 Daily Notes